Landscaping, Plants

 There was an area beside our side porch that needed some height, but not too much height.
 We didn’t want what we planted there to grow and block any sunlight coming through our kitchen window.
 It also needed to be able to thrive with partial sunlight since this area only receives morning sun and is shaded the rest of the day.

-What is a Hydrangea Limelight Tree?
+What is a Limelight Hydrangea Tree?

 Technically, Hydrangeas are shrubs.
 If you let them do their thing without pruning, they will grow into a full round shrub.
-But you can ones that have been trimmed from an early stage into a tree form.
+But you can buy ones that have been trimmed from an early stage into a tree form.
 This is what we ended up getting for this spot.

-The Hydrangea Limelight (Hydrangea paniculata) is different from other hydrangeas in that they have large conical pale lime blooms, where other hydrangeas have blue and pink blooms.
+The Limelight Hydrangea(Hydrangea paniculata) is different from other hydrangeas in that they have large conical pale lime blooms, whereas other hydrangeas have blue and pink blooms.

 It’s also the hardiest of all the hydrangeas and probably the easiest to care for.
 This was a major plus for us.
 We always try to choose plants like this.
 With our busy schedule, we don’t have a lot of time to care for needy plants.